Alice Wong (activist): Career and impact

 Alice Wong was the founder and Project Coordinator of the Disability Visibility Project (DVP), a project collecting oral histories of people with disabilities in the US that is run in coordination with StoryCorps.
-The Disability Visibility Project was created before the 25th anniversary of the Americans with Disabilities Act of 1990.
+The Disability Visibility Project was created in 2014 before the 25th anniversary of the Americans with Disabilities Act of 1990.
 As of 2018, the project had collected approximately 140 oral histories.
+The DVP has since expanded to include a podcast, a blog, social media, arts projects, and spaces for connection and community building.

 Wong worked the Disabled Writers project, which is funded by a grant from Wong and The Disability Project.
 Disabled Writers is a resource to help editors connect with disabled writers and journalists. #CripLit, is a series of Twitter chats for disabled writers with novelist Nicola Griffith, and #CripTheVote, a nonpartisan online movement encouraging the political participation of disabled people.
 She discusses her activism in Narrabase.

 Wong served as an advisory board member for Asians and Pacific Islanders with Disabilities of California (APIDC).
-In 2013, she became an Obama presidential appointee to the National Council on Disability, an independent federal agency which advises the president, Congress, and other federal agencies on disability policies, programs, and practices, from 2013 to 2015.
+In 2013, she became an Obama presidential appointee to the National Council on Disability, an independent federal agency which advises the president, Congress, and other federal agencies on disability policies, programs, and practices, where she served until 2015.

 In 2015, Wong attended the reception at the White House for the 25th anniversary of the Americans With Disabilities Act via telepresence robot.
 She was the first person to visit the White House and the President by robot presence.